salvolannister/TileLevel/README.md

 - add comment about return expected type where you pass null
 - stop input when game is over
 - [Additional] Add tile that turns blu and its behaviour
+- refactor the tick function in gamemode
+- improve certain methods that now gets called continously